 On his way home, Zimmerman who at the time was a part of a community watch, felt threated describing Trayvon as suspicious.
 The situation escalated and Zimmerman engaged with Treyvon who had on a black hoodie, and shot him under the guise of Florida’s stand your ground law.
 Here we are 8 years later since that tragic and unnecessary killing and people still feel the anguish of Zimmerman’s actions (who by the way was acquitted for the murder), and the loss of Trayvon.

 There is always a sense of despair when someone loses their life at an early age.
 It shifts our focus from the day to day monotony of life to the value and importance of living period.
 In the case of Trayvon, everything from his death to Zimmerman’s acquittal was unjust.
-Who was Zimmerman to decide the life of a young man, regardless of race?
+Who was Zimmerman to decide whether someone lives or dies, regardless of race?

 I’m currently 24 and while have accomplished quite a bit in my life, I still have plenty more to do and achieve.
 I as a lot of us do not know the story of Trayvon’s life.
 I do not know his goals or aspirations; I do not know the extent of his dreams.
 Trayvon had his whole life ahead of him, and it was snuffed out by someone who was obviously unfit to be a part of any community watch let alone own a gun.